Amanda Thacker

 Time Management

 Our kitchen table is actually two tables pushed together.
-Their heights are off by about the width of a pencil; wood surfaces by about five shades.
+Their heights are off by the width of a pencil; wood surfaces by about five shades.
 In the early afternoon, I sit facing the lighter of the two.

 A lukewarm cup of tea.
 A yellow highlighter.
 A strip of post-it page markers.
-A book I was supposed to have finished for last week, but, given the circumstances, I know I will not be reprimanded so long as I finish it by the end of this one.
+A book I was supposed to have finished by last week, but, given the circumstances, I know I will not be reprimanded so long as I finish it by the end of this one.

 One of four housemates sits there, directly opposite me, still in his PJs.
 Every 15 minutes or so, he shifts his attention between painting a fish on a small piece of driftwood (soon to be added to the growing-collection of driftwood fish lining the windowsill) and reading a book.